 Geographical and anthropological studies have consistently emphasized the impact of status and hierarchy on social and economic relations within the Tuwāt region.
 Living in a qṣar community was tantamount to being affiliated with a descent group invested with a specific genealogical and cultural status.
 More precisely, those with the power to enforce such classifications sought to differentiate themselves from those who lacked it.
 Let us first consider the descent groups whose members dominated social and political life in Tuwāt until at least the French colonial conquest in 1900.

-In local vernacular Arabic, the term mrābṭīn refers to those who identified themselves as a religious notability, with their prominent figures and ancestors specializing in disseminating Islamic knowledge and culture.
-On the other hand, the shurafāʾ are families who claim to be descendants of the Prophet Muhammad, forming the second type of descent group within Tuwāt’s population, among whom power was concentrated.
-One may wonder why we distinguish between the two, as most historical and anthropological studies on the Maghrib consider them largely overlapping versions of the charismatic “saint” acting as a mediator between social groups.
-A comprehensive analysis of the question falls beyond the scope of this paper.
-However, a few observations warrant mention.
-In the historical records from the eighteenth and nineteenth centuries, shurafāʾ and mrābṭīn families, in Tuwāt at least, appear to have pursued distinct ways of construing their social prestige.
-Among the mrābṭīn, we observe an ostensible claim of religious and scholarly excellence.
-For instance, all the scholars in the mentioned eighteenth-century shūrā council have a mrābṭīn background.
+The local vernacular Arabic term mrābṭīn refers to those who identified themselves as religious notables specializing, like their ancestors, in disseminating Islamic knowledge and culture.
+The shurafāʾ, members of families claiming to descend from that of the Prophet Muḥammad, were the second type of descent group within Tuwāt’s population in which power was concentrated.
+One may wonder why we distinguish between the two, as most historical and anthropological studies on the Maghrib consider them as largely characterizing overlapping versions of charismatic “saints” acting as mediators between social groups.
+A comprehensive analysis of the question falls beyond the scope of this paper, but a few observations warrant mention.
+In the historical records from the eighteenth and nineteenth centuries, shurafāʾ and mrābṭīn families, in Tuwāt at least, appear to have had distinct ways of construing their social prestige.
+The mrābṭīn, claimed religious and scholarly excellence.
+All the scholars in the eighteenth-century shūrā council have a mrābṭīn background.
 Similarly, the institution of the zāwiya as the principal framework for Islamic knowledge transmission is primarily associated with mrābṭīn descent groups.
-In short, Muslim scholarship and religious zeal seem to have been foremost a mrābṭīn affair, distinct from the genealogical privilege of being a sharīf.
+In short, Muslim scholarship and religious zeal seem to have been a primarily mrābṭīn affair, as distinct from the genealogical privilege of being a sharīf.

-What, then, was the shurafāʾ’s place in Tuwāt’s society?
-Reading through the sources, especially the nawāzil collections, reveals several surprises.
-Although there are accounts of shurafāʾ mediating between descent groups in a Gellnerian manner, the overall impression is quite different.
-Most shurafāʾ families do not appear as religious intermediaries, but rather as notables vying for control of local politics.
-Admittedly, shurafāʾ and mrābṭīn families shared similarities regarding their socioeconomic resources, as both derived their income from caravan trading and land ownership.
-However, local texts strongly suggest that most shurafāʾ families, or their leaders, conducted their affairs without staging scholarship as a way of life.
-In fact, they often resorted to force and violence to assert their interests, as illustrated by the following example: In a lawsuit presided over by the qāḍī al-jamāʿa ʿAbd al-Ḥaqq al-Bakrī in Tamentit, one party was unable to present its witnesses in court due to their fears of being assaulted (saṭwa) by an unnamed shurafāʾ group.
-The evidence from the nawāzil further reveals that, for the shurafāʾ, competing for influence in the oases involved raiding rivals, plundering their caravans, and destroying their qṣūr and palm plantations.
-Thus, being a sharīf meant engaging in Saharan power “politics” (siyāsa), a term used, not only in Tuwāt, to account for active involvement in conflicts between descent groups.
-This is not to suggest that mrābṭīn did not participate in such siyāsa struggles; however, their involvement was primarily linked to their prestige as guardians of Islamic knowledge and culture.
-In contrast, members of shurafāʾ families were rather among those who sought the services provided by the local scholarly community, particularly in the realm of justice.
+What, then, was the shurafāʾ’s place in Tuwāt society?
+The sources, especially the nawāzil collections, reveal several surprises.
+Although there are accounts of shurafāʾ mediating between descent groups in a Gellnerian manner, this is not the overall impression of their predominant role that one is left with.
+Most shurafāʾ families do not appear to act as religious intermediaries, but as notables vying for control of local political power.
+Shurafāʾ and mrābṭīn families had similar socioeconomic resources derived from caravan trading and land ownership.
+However, local texts strongly suggest that most shurafāʾ families, or at least their leaders, conducted their affairs without scholarship being a significant part of them.
+They often resorted to force and violence to assert their interests, as illustrated by the following example: In a lawsuit presided over by the qāḍī al-jamāʿa, ʿAbd al-Ḥaqq al-Bakrī, in Tamentit, one party’s witnesses felt unable to appear in court for fear of being assaulted (saṭwa) by an unnamed shurafāʾ group.
+The nawāzil further reveal that, for the shurafāʾ, competing for influence in the oases involved raiding rivals, plundering their caravans, and destroying their qṣūr and palm plantations.
+Thus, being a sharīf meant engaging in Saharan power politics (siyāsa), a term used not only in Tuwāt, to account for active involvement in conflicts between descent groups.
+This is not to suggest that mrābṭīn did not participate in such siyāsa, but that their involvement was primarily linked to their prestige as guardians of Islamic knowledge and culture.
+By contrast, members of shurafāʾ families were rather among those who sought the services provided by the local scholarly community, particularly in the realm of justice.